-According to statistics from the Insurance Research Council, roughly 13% of drivers nationwide are uninsured.
-The number is much higher in some states, with Florida’s uninsured driver count at 25%.
+Did you know that 13% of drivers nationwide are uninsured?
+The number is much higher in some states with Florida’s uninsured driver count at 25%, according to the Insurance Research Council.
 If you are hit by an uninsured driver you could be paying to repair your vehicle out of your own pocket, unless you are carrying uninsured motorist coverage.

 What is uninsured motorist coverage?